How to make cherry butter using a glut of sweet cherries.

 What makes it so good is the concentrated cherry flavor, sweet and tangy, obtained by cooking the cherries with very little sugar for a very long time.
 The liquid cooks away and you are left with a delicious, thick and smooth puree, so good you will probably end up eating it every morning.

-- Pectin: jam is usually made with pectin or cooked with lots of sugar until it starts to jelly.
-Fruit butter will not have any pectin added to it and despite the very long cooking time, it will not jelly.
-The consistency is that of a soft, smooth spread.
+- Pectin: Jam is usually made with pectin or cooked with lots of sugar until it starts to jelly.
+Fruit butter does not have any pectin added, and despite the very long cooking time, it will not jelly.
+Its consistency is that of a soft, smooth spread.

 - Spices: jam doesn't normally contain any spices, while fruit butter usually does.
 However, I prefer my fruit butter pure, so I don't add any spices to it.

-- Preserving: jams can be filled in the jars and that's it.
-Fruit butters need to be preserved in hot water to make sure that they will keep as long as jams do.
-The low amount of sugar doesn't make their shelf-life very long, unless you preserve the jars.
+- Preserving: Jams can be filled in jars, and that's it.
+Fruit butter needs to be preserved in hot water to keep as long as jams do.
+The low amount of sugar doesn't make their shelf-life very long unless you preserve the jars.

-- Taste: jams are very sweet and that is their main taste characteristic.
-Fruit butters are less sweet, they retain more of the natural flavor of the fruit, they have a more defined fruit taste.
+- Taste: Jams are very sweet, and that is their main taste characteristic.
+Fruit butter is less sweet, retain more of the natural flavor of the fruit, and have a more defined fruit taste.

-- I use my largest pot where I can fit in 3 kg/ 6.6 lbs cherries and I only have about 5 jars of about 350 g/ 12.3 oz in the end, which is not so much considering the amount of fruit I started with.
+I use my largest pot, where I can fit in 6.5 lbs/ 3 kg cherries, and I only have about 5 jars of about 12.5/ 350 g oz in the end, which is not so much considering the amount of fruit I started with.

-- That being said, the amount of cherries you use to make cherry butter is not important.
-If you have 2, 3 or 5 kg/ 4.4, 6.6 or 11 lbs fresh cherries is not important.
+That being said, the amount of cherries you use to make cherry butter is not important.
 Just the pot you use should be large enough to fit them all at the beginning.

 - I weighed the cherries after pitting them, so I made cherry butter from 3 kg/ 6.6 oz pitted cherries.
 Scroll down the linked page to find more information regarding the equivalents of unpitted to pitted cherries and read more about cherries.

-- The best way of removing the stone is to use a cherry pitter, it costs very little to buy it and it will make your life so much easier if you have a lot of cherries to pit.
+- The best way of removing the stone is to use a cherry pitter (the Amazon link opens in a new tab).
+It costs very little to buy it, and it will make your life so much easier if you have a lot of cherries to pit.

-- You can add spices to fruit butters.
-I used to do that, but then I've realized that everybody in our family prefers a pure cherry butter, no spices added.
-The spices are nice for a small sample, but too much if you eat cherry butter regularly.
+- You can add spices to fruit butter.
+I used to do that, but then I realized that everybody in our family prefers pure cherry butter, no spices added.
+The spices are nice for a small sample but too much if you eat cherry butter regularly.
 So you can decide if you make only a small batch of spiced cherry butter or if you leave it all pure.

 - The cooking time depends on the quantity of fruit you are turning into butter and on the size of your cooking pot.
 If you cook a smaller amount of cherries, you will need less time, if cooking more cherries it might take longer.